HiLab-git/CDMA/README.md

 ### Data Acquisition
-The DigestPath dataset can be downloaded in: [DigestPath](https://digestpath2019.grand-challenge.org/) The dataset dir is like this:
+The DigestPath dataset can be downloaded in: [DigestPath](https://digestpath2019.grand-challenge.org/)

+The dataset dir is like this after splitting and cropping:
 ```
 digestpath2019
 -----tissue-train-100